Cain-Hughes/Homelab/README.md

 This repository documents the evolution of my personal homelab, covering its core infrastructure, virtual machines, containers, network architecture, and more.
 My goal is to capture what I’ve built, what I’ve learned, and what I continue to refine as my skills and environment grow.

-Feel free to explore, take inspiration, or offer constructive feedback—I'm always looking for ways to improve and expand this project.
+Feel free to explore, take inspiration, or offer constructive feedback.
+I'm always looking for ways to improve and expand this project.

 # Navigation

-* [infrastructure](https://github.com/cain-hughes/homelab/tree/main/infrastructure) - List of all of my infrastructure including configuration
+* [infrastructure](https://github.com/Cain-Hughes/Homelab/tree/main/Infrastructure) - List of all of my infrastructure including configuration
 * [Networking](https://github.com/cain-hughes/homelab/tree/main/networking) - Logical layout and design of my network
 * [Hypervisor](https://github.com/Cain-Hughes/Homelab/tree/main/Hypervisor) - My preferred hypervisor and its configuration
 * [Virtual Machines](https://github.com/Cain-Hughes/Homelab/tree/main/virtual-machines) - List of all my VM's and their setups